MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 #### Q10.
 Will Viva Insights work for shared mailboxes?

-No; currently the Viva Insights or MyAnalytics service plans cannot be used with shared mailboxes.
+No; currently the Viva Insights or MyAnalytics service plans can't be used with shared mailboxes.

 #### Q11.
 When the dashboard is activated, does it show any historical data or does it start from the day of activation?